rylincoln/developer.fulcrumapp.com/_data-event-examples/mobile-warning-messages.md

 ---
 layout: default
 section: data_events
-title: "Alternate Repeatable Requirement Validation Alerts"
+title: "Repeatable Requirement Validation Alerts"
 description: "Use this to alert the user if a field in a repeatable section does not have a value."
 category: section
 ---